Now in this post, I’ll explain in details about the copy constructor with example.

 A constructor is invoked when we use the new operator or the reflection (Example: Activator.CreateInstance) to create an object of a class.

 If we forget to define the default constructor in a class, the compiler will automatically create one system-defined default constructor for that class.

 In the above example, we have created constructor “User” with the same name as class or struct.

 In this article, we will discuss the const, readonly, static, and static readonly keywords in detail.

 In C#, static is a keyword that can be applied to classes, variables, methods, properties, constructorand events.

 The static modifier is useful to create a single copy of an object (class or data members) to share common data among all the instances.
 The static modifier makes a class or data member non-instantiable, that means if we mark a class as static it will not allow us to create an object using the new operator.
 A class member declared as static can be accessed directly by its class name.

-In C# the static keyword is used to define static members which are common to all the objects and not bound to any specific object.
+The statickeyword in C# is used to define static members which are common to all the objects and not bound to any specific object.